ipilcher/fdf/doc/filter-api.md

 The value of this macro is computed from the MD5 hash of the header file itself, excepting the value of the `FDF_FILTER_API_VER` macro (and the value of the `FDF_FILTER_CTOR` macro, which is also derived from the hash).
-As a result, **any** changes to the header, including changes to formatting and comments, will change the value of the API version.
+As a result, **any** changes to the header, including changes to formatting or comments, will change the value of the API version.
 Because the API version must match exactly, this will require all filter modules to be rebuilt with the new API version.